 About the Artist

 Hung Liu (b.
-1948, Changchun, Jilin Province, lives and works in San Francisco) began studying at Beijing Normal University in 1972, and started graduate studies in mural painting at the Central Academy of Fine Arts in 1979; in 1984, she enrolled in the University of California, San Diego, studying under Allan Kaprow.
+1948, Changchun, Jilin Province, lives and works in San Francisco) began studying at the Central Academy of Fine Arts in 1979; in 1984, she enrolled in the University of California, San Diego, studying under Allan Kaprow.
 She is a two-time recipient of a Painting Fellowship from the National Endowment for the Arts, and a Professor Emirita at Mills College.
 Her recent solo exhibitions include “Hung Liu: Scales of History” (Fresno Art Museum, California, 2017) and “Hung Liu: Offerings” (Mills College Art Museum, 2013).
 Her group exhibitions include “Art and China after 1989: Theater of the World” (San Francisco Museum of Modern Art, 2018); “I, You, We” (Whitney Museum of American Art, 2013); and “Half-life of a Dream: Contemporary Chinese Art from the Logan Collection” (San Francisco Museum of Modern Art, 2008).